Sunset-06/admge/README.md

 # admge
 A simple emulator for the original GameBoy (and hopefully CGB too) in C.

-Massive WIP, so this project will take some time to even reach playable state.
+Massive WIP, so this project ~~will take some time to even reach playable state~~ can run MBC1 games now!

+Audio support should come soon!

 ## Work left: